banyaszvonat/breaking-videogames/_posts/2023-11-04-invisible-weapons.md

 ![](/breaking-videogames/assets/lockpicks_picker.png)

 The real answer appears to be that what you're looking at is the contents of your inventory.
-Lockpicks are an item you pick up during the tutorial, and isn't available anywhere else in the game.
+Lockpicks are an item you pick up during the tutorial, and aren't available for pickup anywhere else in the game.
 It would appear that items in the player's inventory always float under/around the player, but are rendered invisible.
 However, the quirks of the raycast behavior mean that when you look down, you bounce the ray upwards, ignoring these entities' normal immunity to being highlighted.

 Let me repeat, though: at all times, your character's entire inventory is invisibly floating behind/under you.